We’re here to help! Enter your email

 If you need help you can speak to one of our advisors via Live Chat or over the phone on 01254 355535.

 *We may use your email address for marketing, record keeping and communications purposes.

 Central heating, gas appliance and boiler cover Faq's

 Read on for some frequently asked questions and our answers to these questions.
 If you have any questions that have not been

 answered on this page, don’t hesitate to ask one of our advisors by dialling 01254 355535 or using our online chat facility.

 If a gas boiler is leaking, you should not attempt to repair it yourself; gas boiler repairs should only ever be conducted by Gas Safe Registered engineers.
-These explanations for boiler leaks are provided solely for your curiosity, and you should shut down your boiler’s gas supply and your water supply and make a claim on your boiler breakdown cover the moment you discover the boiler leaking water.

 A leaking boiler is actually quite a serious problem, and indicates that an internal component such as a seal or valve is broken.
 The leak can lead to corrosion and rust, or can cause electric components within the boiler to short circuit.
 It could even cause problems throughout your house, including structural damage.
 As such, leaking boiler repairs should be conducted as quickly as possible.